 The League Cup Final has been played in three different venues since 2000; the Old Wembley, the Millenium Stadium and the New Wembley.
 The Millenium Stadium in Cardiff temporarily hosted the final between 2001 and 2007, but since 2008 the competition has been played at the New Wembley.
 The 90,000 capacity state of the art stadium cost a whopping £757 million to build.
 After a few problems at first the pitch is now in a pristine condition, providing the perfect surface for top class football matches.

-Open a new account with Betfair and get an ENHANCED price of 5/1 that Man City to beat Southampton on Sunday in the Premier League.
-NEW CUSTOMERS.
+Open a NEW ACCOUNT at Paddy Power and get an ENHANCED price of 6/1 about Man Utd to beat Spurs in their Premier League match on Sunday.
+NEW ACCOUNTS.
 Max bet £10.

-- Back Tottenham To Keep Up Their Impressive Start In This Weeks English Football Treble
+- Back Chelsea To Keep Up Their Good Work Against West Brom In This Weeks Bankers Treble

-- Back Atletico To Continue Their Formidable Form In This Weeks La Liga Treble
+- Back Villarreal To Hold Out Against Atletico In This Weeks La Liga Treble

 - Sound Out Seattle For The MLS Final With Toronto